open-rhoads/cplusplus/CISC187/Activity-10-1.md

         }
     }
 };
+/*
+The queue follows the First-In-First-Out principle, ensuring that nodes are explored in the order they were discovered.
+Ensures all nodes at the current level are explored before moving to the next level.
+*/
 // Breadth-First Search (BFS)
 void BFS(Graph& graph, int start) { // accepts params of reference to graph and start int
     vector<bool> visited(graph.adjacent_list.size(), false); // creates a bool vector the same size as the primary level adjacent_list